-The NEDS contains more than 30 million ED records and more than 100 clinical and nonclinical data elements.
+The NEDS contains about 28 million ED records and more than 100 clinical and nonclinical data elements.
 A multitude of research studies can be conducted with the data, but there are some limitations.

 - The NEDS is an extremely large database that requires sophisticated statistical software for analysis and 50 to 100 GB of available computer space.
-The CSV version of the 2019 NEDS is 52 GB.
+The CSV version of the 2020 NEDS is 45 GB.
 When loaded into statistical software such as SAS or SPSS, the file size generally will increase. - Some data elements in the NEDS may be missing for a given hospital.
-For example, RACE is not reported for some hospitals; thus, national estimates using RACE should be reported with caution. - In 2019, about 4 percent of all ED visits (weighted) are missing information about ED charges.
-For ED visits that result in admission, 26 percent of records are missing ED charges.
+For example, RACE is not reported for some hospitals; thus, national estimates using RACE should be reported with caution. - In 2020, about 5 percent of all ED visits (weighted) are missing information about ED charges.
+For ED visits that result in admission, 25 percent of records are missing ED charges.
 For ED visits that do not result in admission, 1 percent of records are missing ED charges.
+The missing information is concentrated in the Midwest and West.
 Estimates of aggregate charges should be calculated as the product of the number of discharges times the average charge to account for records missing charge information. - The NEDS contains encounter-level records, not patient-level records.
 This means that individual patients who visit the ED multiple times in a year may be present in the NEDS multiple times.
 There is no uniform patient identifier available that would allow a patient-level analysis to identify individuals with more than one ED visit.
 (In contrast, other HCUP State databases may support this type of analysis.) - If a patient is directly admitted from the ED to the same hospital, one discharge record is included in the NEDS.
 If a patient is transferred from an ED to another ED, there would be two discharge records-one from the "transfer out" hospital and one from the receiving hospital.
 However, both of these records will be included in the NEDS only if both hospitals were selected for inclusion in the NEDS sample.
 It is possible that only one of these two records will be included in the NEDS if only one of the hospitals was sampled.
-This type of transfer (from an ED to another ED or acute care hospital) occurs in under 2 percent of the NEDS records. - For a patient who was directly admitted to the same hospital through the ED, clearly identifying whether a procedure was performed in the ED or as part of the inpatient stay is not currently possible.
+This type of transfer (from an ED to another ED or acute care hospital) occurs in under 2 percent of the NEDS records.

+- For a patient who was directly admitted to the same hospital through the ED, clearly identifying whether a procedure was performed in the ED or as part of the inpatient stay is not currently possible.
 Information on procedures for ED admissions is stored in the NEDS Supplemental Inpatient File. - The reporting of outpatient surgery records that originate in the ED (e.g., fracture and dislocation procedures, appendectomies) can vary by State.
-These types of events are captured in the NEDS if they are included in the SEDD. - For hospital confidentiality purposes, trauma hospitals were grouped together in the HCUP data element HOSP\TRAUMA: level I and II trauma centers (in all years of the NEDS), level I-III trauma centers (in the 2006-2010 NEDS), and level III trauma centers and nontrauma facilities (beginning in the 2011 NEDS).
+These types of events are captured in the NEDS if they are included in the SEDD. - For hospital confidentiality purposes, if there are less than two hospitals in a stratum, trauma hospitals are grouped together in the HCUP data elements HOSP_TRAUMA and NEDS_STRATUM in one of the following ways: - Level I and II trauma centers (in all years of the NEDS); - Level I-III trauma centers (in the 2006-2010 NEDS); - Level III trauma centers and nontrauma facilities (beginning in the 2011 NEDS); or - Level II and III trauma centers (beginning in the 2018 NEDS).

 This grouping protects hospital identification and limits the analyses that can be performed by individual levels of trauma centers, but it does preserve the general distinction of trauma versus nontrauma facilities.